Michael-Meade/MinerFind/Projects/BitcoinVanityGenerator.md

  Vanity.regex("1(Meade)")
  ```
  <br><br>
- If you wanted to save the address info in the directory given.
+ If you wanted to save the address info in a certain directory given.
 If the directory does not exist it will create one with the name you choose.<br>

  ```ruby
  Vanity.regex("1(Meade), "Mike")